VS Code Remote Development

 Remote Development extension pack

-The Remote Development extension pack includes three extensions.
+The Remote Development extension pack includes four extensions.
 See the following articles to get started with each of them:

 - Remote - SSH - Connect to any location by opening folders on a remote machine/VM using SSH.

 - Dev Containers - Work with a separate toolchain or container-based application inside (or mounted into) a container.

 - WSL - Get a Linux-powered development experience in the Windows Subsystem for Linux.